jcjohnson/pytorch-examples/README_raw.md

 In PyTorch we can easily define our own autograd operator by defining a subclass of `torch.autograd.Function` and implementing the `forward` and `backward` functions.
-We can then use our new autograd operator by constructing an instance and calling it like a function, passing Variables containing input data.
+We can then use our new autograd operator by constructing an instance and calling it like a function, passing Tensors containing input data.

 In this example we define our own custom autograd function for performing the ReLU nonlinearity, and use it to implement our two-layer network: